 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where lindbergite typically forms.
+Look in granite pegmatites country, the host setting where lindbergite typically forms.
 If you start seeing manganberzeliite, triplite, quartz in float, you are in the right ground.
 Field specimens usually show a microcrystalline crusts, coatings, and efflorescences habit, so train your eye for that shape before scanning the outcrop.